FyeCobain/Battery-monitor/README.md

 ### Usage

-> To configure the script edit the _config.yaml_ file
+> To configure the script edit the _config.ini_ file

 - You can specify a domain to ping.
 Useful for gaming.
 - You can configure two URLs so that the script makes a GET request when the percentage is less than the minimum or greater than the maximum set.